MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 ---

-# Build an indexing pipeline (RAG tutorial - Azure AI Search)
+# Tutorial: Build an indexing pipeline (RAG in Azure AI Search)

 In this tutorial, learn how to build an automated indexing pipeline for a RAG solution on Azure AI Search.